f5devcentral/terraform-aws-bigip-module/README.md

 }

 Similarly we can have N-nic deployments based on user provided subnet_ids and securitygroup_ids.
-With module count, user can deploy multiple bigip instances in the azure cloud (with the default value of count being one )
+With module count, user can deploy multiple bigip instances in the aws cloud (with the default value of count being one )

 ```